Testing Personality Disorders: What Is Schizoid Personality Disorder Test?

 - Schizoid personality disorder - different than schizophrenia, schizoid personality disorder may cause an individual to withdraw from social situations and lack the ability to produce appropriate emotional responses.

-- Schizotypal personality disorder - individuals with a schizotypal personality disorder do not necessarily experience schizophrenia.
+- Schizotypal personality disorder - individuals with schizotypal personality disorder do not necessarily experience schizophrenia.
 Instead, a schizotypal personality disorder can be characterized by high social anxiety and eccentric beliefs or behaviors.

 - Paranoid personality disorder - paranoid personality disorder may be similar to schizotypal personality disorder due to high anxiety and paranoia.
 However, a paranoid personality disorder can cause secretive behaviors and withdrawal from and fear of interpersonal interactions.